cekit/cekit/docs/descriptor/includes/artifacts.rst

     the downloaded file and comparing it with the desired value.
 Currently supported algorithms
     are: ``md5``, ``sha1``, ``sha256`` and ``sha512``.

     You can define multiple checksums for a single artifact.
-All specfied checksums will be validated.
+All specified checksums will be validated.

     If no algorithm is provided, artifacts will be fetched **every time**.